Washington

 Under Wash.
 Rev. Code § 9.97.020, with a number of exceptions, “no state, county, or municipal department, board, officer, or agency . . . may disqualify a qualified applicant, solely based on the applicant’s criminal history, if the qualified applicant has obtained a [CROP]….”
 Certain professions for which a CROP does not limit the ability of an entity to disqualify an applicant included: accountants, assisted living facility employees, long-term care workers, nurses and physicians, private investigators, bail bond agents, teachers, security guards, vulnerable adult care providers, and law enforcement.
 Id.

 Negligent hiring and renting: Employers and housing providers are not required to consider a CROP in making hiring or rental decisions.
-However, if an employer/provider does consider a CROP, then evidence of the employee/renter’s crimes may not be entered into evidence in any action against the employer/provider for negligent or intentionally tortious conduct.
+However, if an employer/provider hires or rents to a person who has received a CROP, then “evidence of the crime for which a certificate of restoration of opportunity has been issued may not be introduced as evidence of negligence or intentionally tortious conduct on the part of the employer or housing provider.” § 9.97.020(3).

 In 2021 the law was amended to give effect to a CROP for assisted living facility employees and long-term care workers.
 See 2021 Ch.
 219 (HB1411).
 See Part IVB for standards applicable to consideration of background screens for long-term care workers, contracted providers, or licensees.
 For otherwise unspecified professions and businesses that involve unsupervised contact with vulnerable adults, children, or disabled individuals, a licensing entity may only disqualify an applicant based solely upon criminal history after reviewing “relevant factors, including the nature and seriousness of the offense, time that has passed since conviction, changed circumstances since the offense occurred, and the nature of the employment or license sought.”